groundwater/node-chief/README.md

-General is designed to do one thing: run applications on AWS.
+Chief is designed to do one thing: run applications on AWS.

 **Note** This project is part of [binary-fusion](https://github.com/jacobgroundwater/binary-fusion)